 The Liberty Science Center in Jersey City is a fun, quirky choice of venue.
 Take your vows under the second largest Hoberman sphere in the world as it expands and contracts.
 You can rent the entire museum out, so your guests can enjoy the interactive exhibits.
 They can also take in the views of Liberty State Park and New York City from the fourth floor Observation Tower, a glass pyramid atop the Center’s 170-foot tower.

-Another funky choice is to get married at Adventure Aquarium, situated on the Camden waterfront just across from Philadelphia.
+Another funky choice for a unique wedding venue is Adventure Aquarium, situated on the Camden waterfront just across from Philadelphia.
 The aquarium has both the Currents Ballroom and the Ocean Realm Gallery available for your guests to wine, dine and dance the night away in front of colorful sea creatures.

 Have you ever thought about having your wedding at a sports arena?
 The Prudential Center in Newark has spaces such as the Platinum Lounge, Club Lounge East and Club Lounge West, and one known as The Restaurant.
 Each space can accommodate as many as several hundred people.
 When booking a wedding at the Prudential Center, guests can enjoy views of the New York City skyline and downtown Newark.

 Why I like it: Even the most non-committal guys would jump through hoops to get married at a sporting arena…provided they are Devils fans, of course!